UPPMAX/programming_formalisms/docs/sessions/deployment/documentation.md

     **There is no one size fits all**: often for small projects a `README.md` can be enough (more about md format later).

-### In-code documentation
+??? question "In-code documentation?"

     - Comments, function docstrings, ...
+    - Answers "Why?" not "What?"
     - Advantages
         - Good for programmers
         - Version controlled alongside code
         - Can be used to auto-generate documentation for functions/classes
     - Disadvantage
         - Probably not enough for users

-!!! admonition "Directory structure"
+??? admonition "Directory structure"

     - **Different projects should have separate folders**